abhishekkukade01/azure-devops-hands-on/azure-networking-hands-on.md

 _______________________________________________________________________________________________________________________
 ✅ Task 2: Secure the VM with NSG Rules
           Goal: Learn traffic control using Network Security Groups.
           Attach an NSG to your VM NIC or Subnet.
           Allow only:
           SSH (22) from your IP
           HTTP (80) from any
           Deny all other inbound traffic
           Test using SSH and curl

-🧠 Goal : You'll understand NSG rule structure, direction, priority, and real use cases.
+🧠 insight : You'll understand NSG rule structure, direction, priority, and real use cases.

           Step 1: Create an NSG
           Go to Azure Portal → Search for "Network Security Groups" → Create